the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-You may notice that it becomes a bit fuzzy here when to use the `getBy` and when to use the `queryBy` search variants.
-As rule of thumb, use `getBy` for single elements and `getAllBy` for multiple elements.
-If you are checking for elements which aren't there, use `queryBy` (or `queryAllBy`).
-For the sake of readability and alignment, I used `queryBy` for all elements in this case though.
+There may be some confusion about when to use `getBy` or the `queryBy` search variants.
+As a rule of thumb, use `getBy` for single elements, and `getAllBy` for multiple elements.
+If you are checking for elements that aren't present, use `queryBy` (or `queryAllBy`).
+In this code, I preferred using `queryBy` for the sake of alignment and readability.

-We know that the initial data fetching works for our App component now.
-Next, let's test the user interactions, which we have tested previously only in the child components by firing events without any state and side-effect.
-We will start with removing an item from the list after the data has been fetched successfully.
-Since the item with "Jordan Walke" is our first rendered item in the list, it gets removed if we click the first "Dismiss" button:
+Now we know the initial data fetching works for our App component, so we can move to testing user interactions.
+We have only tested user actions  in the child components thus far, by firing events without any state and side-effect.
+Next, we'll remove an item from the list after the data has been fetched successfully.
+Since the item with "Jordan Walke" is the first rendered item in the list, it gets removed if we click the first "Dismiss" button:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~